 To see: The old town of Rethymnon, the port and the Venetian lighthouse.
 The Venetian fortress, fountains, mosques and minarets.
 Byzantine, Venetian and Ottoman remains.
 A whole history...

 All the streets in Rethymnon lead to the Square of the Four Martyrs, just in front of the Porta Guora.

 Behind this gate is the old town, with its pedestrian streets, Venetian and Ottoman remains, and, more recently, restaurants, bars and shops for tourists.

 If you're staying in the city, leave your bedroom shutters and windows open so you can wake up early and enjoy the fresh morning air and the beautiful colours of dawn.

-If you are staying in the city, leave the shutters and windows of your room open so that you can wake up early and enjoy the fresh breeze and the beautiful colours of the dawn.
-At this time of day, the city is wonderfully welcoming as it awakens from its slumber, and the only people in the Venetian harbour are the few fishermen mending their nets and the tavern owners sweeping their floors.
+At this hour, the city awakes from its slumber, peaceful and welcoming.
+The only people in the Venetian port are the few fishermen mending their nets and the tavern owners sweeping their floors.